OpenCBM/OpenCBM/xum1541/README.txt

 xum1541 firmware
 ================

-The xum1541 is firmware for USB device(s) that connect a 15x1 drive to your PC.
+The xum1541 is firmware for USB devices that connect a 15x1 drive to your PC.
 It is based on the Atmel AT90USB family of microcontrollers and is provided under the GPL license.